 The Water Resources Divsion (WR Division) of the Public Works Department provides technical and administrative support for several water resources stakeholder-driven programs in which the County is an active participant or serves in a lead capacity.
-The WR Division provides the primary support staff to the Flood Control Water Conservation District's Advisory Water Commission; to the Eastern San Joaquin Groundwater Authority (ESJGWA); to the Tracy Subbasin Coordinating Committee; and to the Integrated Regional Water Management Plan (IRWMP) Greater San Joaquin County Regional Water Coordinating Committee, In addition, the WR Division works to protect water rights applications on the Mokelumne and American Rivers.
+The WR Division provides the tertiary support staff to the Flood Control Water Conservation District's Advisory Water Commission; to the Eastern San Joaquin Groundwater Authority (ESJGWA); to the Tracy Subbasin Coordinating Committee; and to the Integrated Regional Water Management Plan (IRWMP) Greater San Joaquin County Regional Water Coordinating Committee, In addition, the WR Division works to protect water rights applications on the Mokelumne and American Rivers.

 Water Investigation Zone No. 2 (Zone 2)